 Imagine a lively classroom debate on immigration, rainforests or HIV/AIDS where teachers and pupils are linked up with their peers in Ghana or Taiwan and get their opinions on the subject.
 Now, apply that thought to a school curriculum and you capture the heart of the Global Teenager Project (GTP).

-The Global Teenager Project connects students globally by sharing web based classroom discussions in a safe and structured environment.
+The Global Teenager Project connects students globally in Learning Circles to enable classroom discussions in a safe and structured environment.
 It gives schools a kick-start in the use of Information and Communication Technology (ICT).
 It also provides students with a strong basis in communication skills and valuable insights into other cultures.

 Finally, it livens up the teaching process as teachers incorporate new ideas and methods into their classes and allow students to take a higher level of ownership in learning.